startinmerc/strange-estates/README.md

 * Add class to old header so screen readable
 * Adjust values & style Blotter instance

+#### Comment to Review
+* Change all handling of 'comment' to 'review' to clear up semantics

 ---

 ### Pending ideas